dsinecos/dsinecos.github.io/_posts/2017-12-16-Function-Currying-to-abstract-out-duplicate-code-and-to-make-it-extensible.md

 n times
 ```

-I feel that with currying these functions can be extended to n dimensions with little repetition of code.
+By using higher order functions the solution can be extended to n dimensions with little repetition of code.
 Currently the problem is in a single dimension.
-If I was to increase the complexity of the problem from a single dimension to three dimensions (or n dimensions), in my approach, I'll only have to change code at one point in the abstract functions.
+If I was to increase the complexity of the problem from a single dimension to three dimensions (or n dimensions), in my approach, I'll only have to change code at one point in the higher order function.
 Whereas in the hardcoded approach the code will have to changed within each for loop in the condition statement of if.

-My point - While the currying approach is overkill for this problem, if I look at it from the perspective of extending it to more complex problems (by increasing dimensions or by increasing trees or by increasing houses or by increasing all three) code using Function currying can be more easily extended while also maintaining the readability and adherence to the DRY principle.
+My point - While using higher order functions is overkill for this problem, if I look at it from the perspective of extending it to more complex problems (by increasing dimensions or by increasing trees or by increasing houses or by increasing all three) this code can be more easily extended while also maintaining the readability and adherence to the DRY principle.